mMerlin/esduino/set_time_using_ntp/README.md

 ### <a name="link_include_guard">⚓</a> include guard

-An [include guard](https://en.wikipedia.org/wiki/Include_guard) is a safety measure, used to prevent a file from being included in a project build multiple times.
+An [include guard](https://github.com/mMerlin/esduino/wiki/include-guard) is a safety measure, used to prevent the definitions in a file from being included in a project build multiple times.
 For the typical usage of include (.h) files, including it once will provide all of the needed information for a single build (compile).
 Additional inclusions can cause problems, due to duplicate names.

 ```c++
 #ifndef UNIQUE_NAME_FILE_H